What is a sinus X-ray?

-Some sinus X-ray studies may require you to be in several different positions.
-It's
+Some sinus X-ray studies may need you to be in several different positions.
+It's very

-very important to remain still during the X-ray.
-Any movement may affect the quality
+important to remain still during the X-ray.
+Any movement may affect the quality of

 The technologist will step behind a special window while the image is taken.